 In particular we are looking for people with one or more of the following skills and experiences:

-- experience of working for or with key employers in the Darlington and Tees Valley areas.
+- Experience of working for or with key employers in the Darlington, Tees Valley and North Yorkshire areas.

-Appointments are for four years in the first instance.
+Appointments are for up to four years in the first instance.

 The Corporation is committed to promoting equality of opportunity and welcomes and encourages applications from people of all backgrounds.
 We would particularly welcome applications from women, black and minority ethnic candidates, as they are currently under represented within the Governing Body.